Convergence and Applications of ADMM on the Multi-convex Problems: ADMM on the Multi-convex Problems

-Algorithm \ref{algo:miADMM} is presented for Problem 1.
-Concretely, Line 3-5 and 6 update $x^{k+1}_i(i=1,\cdots,n)$ and $z^{k+1}$, respectively.
-Line 7 updates the dual variable $y^{k+1}$, which follows the routine of the standard ADMM.
-Each subproblem is convex and solveable.
+Algorithm \ref{algo:proposed ADMM} is presented for Problem 1.
+Concretely, Lines 3-5 and 6 update $x^{k+1}_i(i=1,\cdots,n)$ and $z^{k+1}$, respectively.
+Line 7 updates the primal residual $r^{k+1}$, which is defined in accordance with the standard ADMM \cite{boyd2011distributed}: it measures how the linear constraint $\sum\nolimits_{i=1}^n A_ix_i-z=0$ is violated.
+Line 8 updates the dual variable $y^{k+1}$, which follows the routine of the standard ADMM.
+Line 10 uses the norm of the primal residual $r$ as a condition to terminate the algorithm, where $\delta>0$ is a threshold.
+Each subproblem is convex and implicitly assumed to be solvable.